Should you build your own IoT platform or pay for a platform service from an IoT provider?

 Due to the costs and management requirements of building and running a DIY IoT platform, your team needs to ask the following questions to determine whether it’s better to build or buy:

-When would you like to take your solution to market?
+When would you like to take your solution to the market?

 Paying for an IoT platform service allows you to take your product to market rather quickly.
 However, if you choose to build your own platform, you will need to consider the development time that it will take to get your platform up and running as this can ultimately delay when you are able to take your IoT solutions to market.
 The time will depend on your development team and available resources, but many enterprises find that it takes at least one year to develop a viable platform.